asimsedhain/asimsedhain.github.io/README.md

 * Used Python, Tensorflow, OpenCV, and git.

 ### [Classroom Technology Web Application](https://classroom-technology.herokuapp.com)
-* Full-Stack web application for managing and visualizing classroom data for the Classroom Technology Department deployed on Heroku.
+* Full-Stack web application for managing and visualizing classroom data for the Classroom Technology Department deployed.
 * Allows employees to keep record of the classrooms in the university and their current status.
 * Developed the user interface, backend interface, user authentication, database and data models.
 * Used HTML/CSS, JavaScript, Node.js, Express, Heroku, MongoDB and Git.